odeleongt/gchartsmap/README.md

 [![R-CMD-check](https://github.com/odeleongt/gchartsmap/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/odeleongt/gchartsmap/actions/workflows/R-CMD-check.yaml)

-# gchartsmap: Access Google Charts Map Data
+# gchartsmap: Access ‘Google Charts’ Map Data

-This package connects to the Google Charts geographic data resources, allowing the user to download contents to use as a reference for related services like Google Trends.
+This package connects to the ‘Google Charts’ geographic data resources, allowing the user to download contents to use as a reference for related services like ‘Google Trends’.